 It should be noted that this is a geographic analysis rather than a household-level analysis.
 These analyses reveal information about groups of homes that might not be true for any specific home.
 For example, 6% of IE program electric savings occurred in block groups that have relative high concentrations of low income and single family homes.
 However, we cannot say with certainty that the participation in those areas occurred in homes that are low-income or single-family.

+In the 2023 PSD, the relevant impact factors are embedded within each measure’s section, which adds clarity to the PSD itself but does not work as well for summary reporting across programs, measures, and fuels as required here.

+The study initially identified these opportunities when reviewing the 2022 PSD, but confirmed they are all still relevant for the more recently updated 2023 PSD.

+Per Eversource: The Company has made some more recent changes – such as the shared Hancock Mint Mobile Assessment Platform – that they believe will alleviate some of the challenges experienced by the study and noted in this section.

 On June 1, 2022, DEEP approved the 2022-2024 CL&M plan.
 The plan included Condition of Approval #7 which requires UI develop a new data management system.
 UI has worked with the Evaluation Administrator and the EEB Evaluation Committee throughout the fall of 2022 to create an accurate data dictionary and produce a system to standardize data requests.
 UI and the Evaluation Administrator will update the Evaluation Committee at their January meeting.
 This information was in an email to UI sent on November 22, 2022, and referenced on the EEB Announcements website: https://energizect.com/eeb/board-announcements

+Similar to the previous section, Eversource believes data management changes made since this evaluation may have alleviated some of the customer-level tracking challenges experienced as part of this study and documented in this section.